Amazon scientists improve Alexa’s ability to understand context

 As research coauthors Chetan Naik and Pushpendre Rastogi explained in a post on Amazon’s Alexa Blog this morning, slot values are correlated in many Alexa services such that a strong likelihood of carrying over one slot value implies a strong likelihood of carrying over another.
 For example, U.S. services have slots for both city and state, and if one of those slots is carried over from one dialogue turn to another, it’s very likely the other should, too.

 The team exploited these correlations in two machine learning systems, the first a pointer network based on long short-term memory (LSTM) architecture.
 One bidirectional LSTM — an encoder — converted sequential input data into mathematical representations (vectors) by processing it forward and backward, while a second LSTM — a decoder — converted it back into a data sequence.
-Effectually, the pointer network output subsets of slots to be carried over from previous rounds of dialogue.
+Effectually, the pointer network outputs subsets of slots to be carried over from previous rounds of dialogue.

 The other architecture the team considered tapped the same encoder as the first, but it replaced the pointer-generator decoder with a self-attention decoder based on Google’s Transformer architecture.
 This special self-attention mechanism enabled it to learn which data to emphasize when deciding how to handle a given input, chiefly by comparing each input slot to all the other slots that had been identified in preceding turns of dialogue.